mP1/youtube-channels/README.md

 - [Sidequest](https://www.youtube.com/c/SideQuestYT) Exploring the fascinating sidequests of world history!
 - [Simon Mayfair](https://www.youtube.com/@SamMayfair) Visit a lot of grand ancient places, like Egypt.
 - [StPeters Cooks River](https://www.youtube.com/@stpeterscooksriver1873) Postcards of many of sydney's suburbs / communities.
+- [StreetGems](https://www.youtube.com/@Street-Gems) Street Gems is a channel about fascinating historical places.
+The focus is on antiquity and the Mediterranean world, but other periods and regions will also be explored.
+Whether it's documentaries or travel vlogs, the focus will always be on history and world heritage.
 - [Sydney History](https://www.youtube.com/@SydneyHistory) Lots of old black and white videos of Old Sydney
 - [Tasting History](https://www.youtube.com/@TastingHistory) Love Food?
 Can't get enough of History?
 Then you've come to the right place.
 - [The Cold War TV](https://www.youtube.com/@TheColdWarTV) The cold war after WWII and the fall of Communism